-All utility companies have to pay homeowners for any surplus energy sent back to the grid from your home solar PV system.
+All utility companies are required to pay homeowners for any surplus energy sent back to the grid from their home solar PV system.

 This one change alone can make a homeowner with solar 14.8% better off due to the feed-in tariffs you get paid.

-This is officially called the Clean Export Guarantee (CEG) Tariff, though most people call is the Feed-In Tariff.
+This is officially called the Clean Export Guarantee (CEG) Tariff, though most people call it the feed-in tariff.
 Sometimes you'll hear it called the Clean Export Tariff and Micro-generation Support Scheme too.
 These all mean the same thing.

-The current winner (as of Oct 2023) is Pinergy on 25 cents / kWh, closely followed by SSE Airtricity and Energia on 24 cents / kWh.
+The current winner (as of Aug 2024) is Pinergy at 25 cents / kWh, closely followed by Energia at 24 cents / kWh Please note energia are dropping their rates to 20 cents / kWh on 13th January 2025 though.

-Each energy supplier sets their own feed-in tariffs rates, and we have seen a fair number of changes since the Clean Export Guarantee (CEG) Tariff - to give it it's official title - was brought in back in 2022.
-We have seen the title of Best Rates for Feed-in tariff change hands many times already.
+Each energy supplier sets their own feed-in tariff rates, and we have seen the title of Best Rates for Feed-in Tariff change hands many times over the years.

 Pinergy | 25 cents / kWh |